Fikata12/LibraNET/README.md

 ### Admin

-In addition to the capabilities of regular users, administrators have the following privileges:
+In addition to the capabilities of customers, administrators have the following privileges:

 - Add new books, categories, and authors to the store.
 - Access admin pages.